scottmaran/pitch_prediction/report.md

 There are two main architectural steps we could take - use a neural network instead of a tree-based model, and represent the input as a sequence of pitches as opposed to a singular pitch.
 Do to time constraints I did not implement this and only started with the XGBoost implementation.
 ## Pitcher Representation/Sample Size
 We are only given the 2011 season data which affects many aspects of this model.
 Besides more data giving us a larger sample size, our estimates of tendencies in the beginning of the season are worse since there is no prior information for these samples.
 More historical data would alleviate this problem.
+## Similarity Metrics
+In Ryan Plunkett's [thesis](https://dash.harvard.edu/bitstream/handle/1/37364634/PLUNKETT-SENIORTHESIS-2019.pdf?sequence=1&isAllowed=y) on the subject of pitch prediction, he proposes:
+> Since every pitcher is unique, rather than weighting all observations equally when attempting to make predictions for a specific individual, we instead introduce the idea of “similarity analysis” via kernel-weighting mechanisms, in which pitchers deemed comparable via some metric are leveraged more heavily during the training of our localized models

+I really like this idea - in general I think similarity/chemistry metrics are an under-developed area in the sports analytics space and have even [proposed](https://www.kaggle.com/code/smaran2430/positionless-tackles-novel-tackler-assessment) my own similarity metric for NFL players.
+While I think the utility of such a procedure decreases when using one global model instead of localized models, I am extremely interested in its potential application to new features.
+What if we applied this to batters, weighing previous pitches thrown by the same pitcher based on how similar a batting profile the batter has to previous batters faced?
+Or just create new features with pitcher tendencies against different batter profiles.

 ### Other Things:
-- Think about other useful features
+- Think about other useful features.
-- Further investigate confidence type (why are some pitches more confident than others, what does it mean when its 0?)
+- Further investigate confidence type (why are some pitches more confident than others, what does it mean when its 0?).
 - Incorporate team strategy/style into matchup/tendencies (e.g. do certain teams have a certain batting style that pitchers adapt to?)

 ## Small Notes: